dguitarbite/OpenStack-Folsom-VM-SandBox-Guide/README.md

 OpenStack-Folsom-VM-SandBox-Guide
 =================================

- This Guide is for Stackers who want to Sand Box OpenStack Folsom in Virtual Box or Vmware.
+ This Guide is for Stackers who want to Sand Box OpenStack Folsom in Vmware.